 The increased dangers and side effects were cited as a result of plastic surgeons who weren't board-certified performing the cosmetic procedure, along with people who weren't licensed physicians performing BBLs.
 It is essential to seek a knowledgeable board-certified plastic surgeon and remain informed about the procedure.

-Patients should also note that fat cells may react the same way they did in their former location, when it comes to weight loss proclivities for a specific individual.
-Richard J. Bruneteau, MD, notes that dramatic weight gains or losses can have an impact on the surgical results.
+Patients should also note that fat cells may react the same way they did in their former location when it comes to weight loss proclivities for a specific individual.
+Dramatic weight gains or losses can have an impact on the surgical results.